Trio of new Pirates coaches have work cut out for them

 “It was a little emotional,” Bartee said a few weeks later, “to be honest with you.”

-For Joey Cora, being promoted to the big league staff was also emotional — but for a far different reason.
+For Joey Cora, being promoted to the big league staff was also emotional — but for a different reason.

 This season will be Cora's 10th as a major league coach, so his sentiment isn't so much associated with being part of MLB as it is with what MLB team he's joining.

-“The difference here is because it's the Pittsburgh Pirate, and being Puerto Rican, that means a lots,” Cora said.
+“The difference here is because it's the Pittsburgh Pirate, and being Puerto Rican, that means a lot,” Cora said.
 “That's different.
 It's a different feeling because of Roberto Clemente.
-He'll always will be the No. 1 guy in Puerto Rico, and this organization has meant so much for the Latin American community and Puerto Rico that it's a little burden of responsibility.
+He always will be the No. 1 guy in Puerto Rico, and this organization has meant so much for the Latin American community and Puerto Rico that it's a little burden of responsibility.
 A little bit more than usual.”

 Cora and Bartee are two of three new members of Clint Hurdle's coaching staff in 2017, along with bench coach Tom Prince.
 As two men who literally stay on the field for exactly half of all 162 games, Cora (third-base coach) and Bartee (first-base coach) will be the two in-uniform men representing the Pirates on the grass more than anyone.